 Several other potential risk factors have been suggested to increase the risk for first MTPJ non-union, such as previous hallux valgus surgery, male gender, rheumatoid arthritis, and diabetes.1,19,23,35 Furthermore, a preoperative hallux valgus deformity was proposed to be an independent risk factor for non-union using cross screws.28 So far, no study has reported on the non-union rate in a larger cohort of patients treated with first MTPJ arthrodesis with a locking plate and compression screw construct.

-The aim of this retrospective study was to investigate potential demographic and deformity-related risk factors contributing to non-union in first MTPJ arthrodesis using a dorsal locking plate with an integrated or separate trans-articular compression screw.
+The aim of this retrospective study was to investigate potential demographic and deformity-related risk factors contributing to non-union in first MTPJ arthrodesis using a dorsal locking plate and compression screw construct, our nul hypothesis being that there were no independent risk factors to non union.

 METHODS